 - -SMEs who require an introduction to licensing Intellectual Property (IP),

-– Those who are considering a career in licensing and technology transfer,
+- -Those who are new to or considering a career in licensing and technology transfer,

-– Students interested in learning the basics of Intellectual Property (IP) and how to commercialise IP through licensing.
+- -Students interested in learning the basics of IP and how to commercialise IP through licensing.